 How to prepare:

 Ashwagandha is readily available in powder form, which you can use to make tea or apply to smoothies and other tonics.
-Add 1-2 tablespoon powdered ashwagandha to the water and boil it for 3-5 minutes.
+Add 1-2 tablespoons powdered ashwagandha to the water and boil it for 3-5 minutes.
 Just strain your drink before consuming it.
 You will feel an immediate calmness in your mind and body.

 Drinking herbal teas instead of prescribed medication is the best way to fight against your stress and anxiety.
 It never comes up with any adverse side effects.
 Some herbal teas work specifically on the nerve cell to reduce stress hormones and improve mood.
 Others have soothing properties that will assist you with de-stressing following a long day.

-Drinking herbal tea will help to balance your heart beat and enhance your relaxation.
-Sipping a warm cup of tea inspires you to take a stress free break and concentrate on yourself.
+Drinking herbal tea will help to balance your heartbeat and enhance your relaxation.
+Sipping a warm cup of tea inspires you to take a stress-free break and concentrate on yourself.